itsabiral/jwks-server/README.md

 This application provides endpoints to manage JSON Web Keys (JWKS) and issue JSON Web Tokens (JWTs) for authentication.
 It is built with nodejs and express, it utilizes the `jsonwebtoken` and `node-jose` libraries for handling JWTs and key management.

+I am now using sqlite to store the tokens.

 ## Features

 - Generate and manage JWKS
 - Issue valid JWTs
 - Return expired JWTs based on request parameters
 - Handle HTTP methods with appropriate responses
+- Secure interaction with SQLite to store keys.
+- Mocha and Chai for unit testing and API validation.
+- Handle HTTP methods with appropriate status codes.

 ## Technologies Used